Join us for Family and Alumni/ae Weekend 2023!

 Family Leadership Council Meeting

 Members of the Family Leadership Council (FLC) play a guiding role in the Bard community through a range of activities.
 They develop and participate in on-campus and regional recruiting and mentoring events, promote and provide career opportunities for students, and take part in peer-to-peer fundraising.
 FLC families contribute to the success of the Bard College Fund through annual gifts of $1,500 or greater.
 The council meets two times each year—once during Family Weekend and once in the spring.
-If you are interested in joining the FLC and attending the meeting, please call Lindsay Davis Carr ’06, assistant director of development, family programs at 845-758-7152.
+If you are interested in joining the FLC and attending the meeting, please call Sasha Boak Kelly, senior director of development, at 845-758-7407.

 Room 202, Franklin W. Olin Humanities Building